mesonbuild/meson/docs/markdown/Pkgconfig-module.md

-  Spaces in values are escaped with `\`, this is required in the case the value is a path that and is used in `cflags` or `libs` arguments. *Since 0.59.0* if escaping is not desired (e.g. space separate list of values) `unescaped_variables` keyword argument should be used instead.
+  Spaces in values are escaped with `\`, this is required in the case the value is a path that and is used in `cflags` or `libs` arguments. *Since 0.59.0* if escaping is not desired (e.g. space separate list of values) `unescaped_variables` keyword argument should be used instead. *Since 0.62.0* builtin directory variables that are referenced are automatically created by default.
 - `uninstalled_variables` used instead of the `variables` keyword argument, when generating the uninstalled pkg-config file.
 Since *0.54.0* Spaces in values are escaped with `\`, this is required in the case the value is